-Falling is linked to impairments across memory, concentration and cognition in adults over the age of 65.
-After sudden falls or loss of balance, experts say, older adults should consider cognitive testing to rule these out.
+Falling is linked to impairments with memory, concentration, and cognition in adults over the age of 65.
+After sudden falls or loss of balance, experts say older adults should consider cognitive testing to rule these out.

 “When a person’s mobility is being diminished, that could be a sign that something needs further evaluation,” Dr. Beau M. Ances, a senior author on the paper and a Washington University professor of neurology said in a press release.